rossigee/provider-btcpay/CONTRIBUTING.md

-# Contributing to provider-plausible
+# Contributing to provider-btcpay

-Thank you for your interest in contributing to the Crossplane Plausible provider!
+Thank you for your interest in contributing to the Crossplane BTCPay provider!
 This document provides guidelines and information for contributors.

 ## Code of Conduct